shotgunsoftware/developer.shotgunsoftware.com/docs/zh_CN/trusted-solutions/tier1/setup/planning.md

 ## Next Step

 With your plan layed down, you are ready to start implementing the AWS building blocks that will allow you to activate the isolation features.

-To avoid disruption on your production site, you will first materialize and test your setup on your [Migration Test Site](./shotgun_poc_site.md)
+See [Media Isolation](./s3_bucket.md) for activating the Media Isolation feature.

+Go to [Setup](./setup.md) for an overview of the possible next steps.